SublimeText/UnitTesting/README.md

 <a href="https://packagecontrol.io/packages/UnitTesting"><img src="https://packagecontrol.herokuapp.com/downloads/UnitTesting.svg"></a>

 This is a unittest framework for Sublime Text 3.
-It runs unittest testcases on local machines and CI services such as [travis-ci](https://travis-ci.org) and [appveyor](http://www.appveyor.com).
+It runs unittest testcases on local machines and CI services such as Travis CI, Circle CI and Appveyor.
 It also supports testing syntax_test files for the new [sublime-syntax](https://www.sublimetext.com/docs/3/syntax.html) format.

 ## Preparation